adobe/reactor-developer-docs/extensions/reference/turbine-free-variable.md

 * `logger.debug(message: string)`

   Logs a debug message to the console.
 (Visible only when `verbose` logging is enabled within your browser console.)

+### `turbine.onDebugChanged(callback: Function)`

+By passing a callback function into `turbine.onDebugChanged`, Launch will call your callback whenever debugging is toggled.
+Launch will pass a boolean to the callback function which will be true if debugging was enabled or false if debugging was disabled.

+If you are simply attempting to log messages, it's unlikely you will need to use this.
+Instead, always log messages using `turbine.logger` and Launch will ensure your messages are only printed to the console when Launch debugging is enabled.

 ### `turbine.propertySettings: Object`